 The Fragonard-troll joke is easy enough to get (although, like the Sarlacc pit, it has depths to it), but almost no one will understand the meaning of the title of the nearby painting The Commute (There’s a Man Who Walks Beside Me/He Is Who I Used To Be), even if they know the “Live Oak” song by Jason Isbell quoted in parentheses.
 The work’s mixture of personal biography and visual and musical allusion is similar to the mingling of symbols in the adjacent The Ragman Draws Circles (Taking the Reigns), a striking combination of a multi-fabric-skirted wooden floor sculpture attached by sleigh-bell reins to a wall assemblage enclosing a void the same shape as the sculpture.
+When shopping for DIY products by taking advantage of our Wickes discount code and cashback deals, save money.
+Whether you are a tradesman, a home improvement enthusiast or just need a pot of paint to brighten up a room in your house, you will find everything from windows & doors to plumbing & heating supplies amongst their range of quality materials and equipment for the building trade or domestic use.
+Look out Wickes opening times and save your money.
 Full understanding of all this would require knowledge of Liddell’s family history, and perhaps of Bob Dylan’s “Stuck Inside of Mobile With the Memphis Blues Again,” from which the work takes part of its title.

 But the main point of this and other works lies in the blend of visual (dis)pleasure they dole out, more pleasurably than dolefully.
 The whole exhibition is a carefully, strategically plotted mess, full of jokes, moments of seductive beauty in the midst of the seeming disorder, and a fresh version of the revaluation of at-home feminine handiwork, beginning with the historic practices of knitting and embroidery.
 But in addition to revisiting the crafts once regarded as suitable for well-bred ladies, Liddell’s work engages with more recent craft-store materials and practices, making use of the lowbrow playfulness of googly eyes, and incorporating less-respected types of crafts that range from macramé to hook rugs.